 The final thing I want to discuss is how easy the Tello drone is to fly.
 You've got an number of piloting options, first being using a smart device such as a phone or tablet.
 You fly the drone using the Tello app, which is extremely easy to use, making a virtual transmitter on your screen.
 I found the drone to be incredibly responsive without much delay between an input of a control and the drone responding accordingly.

-You also have the option of flying the drone using some form of gamepad device, such as this one.
+You also have the option of flying the drone using some form of gamepad device.
 Although this will cost you slightly extra, it does provide the experience of flying a drone via an actual transmitter, and it'll make flying the drone a fair bit easier as well.